Mildred Burke: Split from Billy Wolfe

-The problems caused by Wolfe's adultery came to a head in 1952 when Wolfe and Burke separated.
+The problems caused by Wolfe's infidelity came to a head in 1952 when Wolfe and Burke separated.
 Burke found herself frozen out of professional wrestling among all National Wrestling Alliance (NWA) channels.
 Desperate, Burke decided to consult Jack Pfefer for help.
 The NWA attempted to reconcile the couple, but the only agreed upon solution was that one would sell out to the other.
-Burke volunteered to sell to Wolfe for Burke's Attractions, Inc. went into bankruptcy and into the hands of receiver James Hoff of Columbus.
+Burke volunteered to sell to Wolfe for Burke's Attractions, Inc., which went into bankruptcy and into the hands of receiver James Hoff of Columbus.
 Eight months later, Hoff named Wolfe as administrator and was approved by Franklin County Judge William Bryant.
 A memorandum dated August 20, 1953, was circulated by Wolfe, in which he boldly announced that he was the booker for Burke and her stable of 27 wrestlers.
-The claim was disputed by Burke on August 26, 1953, by stating that the issue would be settled in the courts.
+The claim was disputed by Burke on August 26, 1953, stating that the issue would be settled in the courts.
 It was emphasized that her contract prohibited Wolfe from competing in wrestling and was in breach of the binding agreement.
 She consulted with Leroy McGuirk and hoped that she would be vindicated by the NWA at their September 1953 meeting in Chicago.